timalexfinch/quanta-react/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Tania Rascia Tutorial

 This is the app where you can add people and their job titles to a web page

 ie this is the Tania Rascia Tutorial

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts